guiyan2018/Edit_Propagation/README.md

 ### How to use:
 1. Clone this repository to your local.
 2. Run "cd Edita_Propagation_connected" or "cd Edit_Propagation_convolutional"
-3. Run "python DP-connected.py" or ""python DP-convolutional.py"
+3. Run "python DP-connected.py" or "python DP-convolutional.py"

 If you use GPU for DNN learning, please install the GPU version of TensorFlow, such as "pip install tensorflow-gpu".